5 mistakes in the weight lifting gym

-There are many myths about training principles in the bicycling world but there are even more in the weight lifting gym.
-I have seen a lot of strength training programs for cyclists on the internet, but most of them are of a very poor quality.
-It is obvious that many coaches are good at endurance training, but lack experience and knowledge about strength training.
-I have a feeling that many of these coaches do not know how the neuromuscular system works and how it adapts to the weight lifting.
+I have seen a lot of strength training programs for cyclists on the internet, but most of them are of inferior quality.
+It is evident that many coaches are good at endurance training but lack experience and knowledge about strength training.

 Common mistakes in strength training programs